cobrowseio/cobrowse-docs-gitbook/agent-side-integrations/crm-helpdesk-integrations/amazon-connect.md

 Ensure the [Cobrowse.io SDK](../../sdk-installation/web.md) is included on the webpage where the chat widget is running.
 No further changes are required on the Amazon Connect side to enable cobrowsing.

+## Controlling user access

+As an Amazon Connect administrator, grant your Amazon Connect roles access to the Cobrowse.io application by navigating to _Connect Workspace_ > _Users_ > _Security Profiles_.
+Edit each role that requires access to the Cobrowse.io application.
+Under the _Agent Applications_ section, grant _Access_ to the Cobrowse application.